oliversavio/oliversavio.github.io/_posts/2016-02-15-quick-and-dirty-reports-with-python.markdown

 date:   2016-02-15 23:25:52 +0530
 categories: python
 ---
-In this series of post I will attempt to explain how I used Pandas to quickly generate server request reports on a daily basis.
+In this series of posts I will attempt to explain how I used Pandas to quickly generate server requests reports on a daily basis.

-__Problem To Be Solved:__ Generate a Scatter plot of the number of request to a particular URL along with the 99th, 95th and 90th percentile of request for the duration of a day.
+__Problem To Be Solved:__ Generate a Scatter plot of the number of requests to a particular URL along with the 99th, 95th and 90th percentile of requests for the duration of a day.

 ![Scatter Plot Image]({{ site.url }}/images/figure_1.png)